FoxinTale/Creation-Kit-Ini-Editor/README.md

 It also allows creation of the "CreationKitCustom.ini" for setting multiple master loads.

 ### Features
-(Note: This is the planned feature list,. nothing is currently included.)
+(Note: This is the planned feature list, nothing is currently included.)
 - Easy GUI based INI file editing for BSA files.
 - Generation of the "CreationKitCustom.ini".
 - Launching of the creation kit itself from within the application.